 Can I live a normal life with one kidney?

 Yes.
 Donors lose some kidney function, but the remaining kidney enlarges and takes on part of that role.
 For the majority of donors, the resulting kidney function is sufficient to live a normal life.
 Many people are actually born with just one kidney and are otherwise healthy.

 What if I’m not a match for the person I want to donate to?

 In most cases, you can still donate and help your intended recipient.
 Paired donation allows donors/recipients to swap with a pair who similarly are not a match for each other but match you and your recipient.
 When a nondirected donor initiates a chain, several people can be helped.
-The longest kidney-donor chain at a single U.S. transplant center is ongoing, with about 100 transplants to date.
+The record for the longest living-kidney-donor chain in the United States was set in 2015, with 35 kidney transplants.

 How long does a donor usually stay in the hospital?